statuscompliance/status-docs/docs/Getting-started/installation.md

 - Docker: You can find the installation guide for your operating system [here](https://docs.docker.com/get-docker/).

-- Docker-compose: You can find the installation guide for your operating system [here](https://docs.docker.com/compose/install/).

 :::info
 This installation includes a `.env.deploy` file that must be partially filled in by the user.
 In order to use the application correctly, you must enter this .env: